petk/php-build-system/docs/evolution.md

 * Added support for the static analysis with Clang and Cppcheck by passing the `clang` or `cppcheck` keyword to the `--with-analyzer` configure option.
+* Added new configure option `--without-readline`.

 </details>

 ## PHP 7.2 (2017)

-The `configure.in` was renamed to `configure.ac` according to Autoconf evolution.
-Autoconf minimum required version was increased to `2.64`.
+The `configure.in` has been renamed to `configure.ac` according to Autoconf evolution.
+Autoconf minimum required version has been increased to `2.64`.

 <details>
 <summary>Changelog</summary>

 ### PHP 7.2 build system changes

+#### Abstract

+* Added new configure options `--with-lmdb`, `--with-sodium`, `--with-password-argon2`, `--enable-zend-test`.
+* The `--with-mcrypt` configure option has been removed.

 #### Autotools configure options

-* The `--enable-gd-native-ttf`, and `--with-mcrypt=DIR` configure options have been removed.
+* The `--enable-gd-native-ttf` configure option has been removed.
 * Added `--enable-phpdbg-readline`, `--with-valgrind=DIR`,
-  `--with-pcre-valgrind=DIR`, `--with-lmdb=DIR`, `--with-sodium=DIR`,
-  `--with-password-argon2=DIR`, `--enable-zend-test` configure options.
+  `--with-pcre-valgrind=DIR` configure options.

+#### Windows

+* The `--enable-one-shot` configure option has been removed.
+* Added new configure options `--enable-sanitizer`, `--with-config-profile`, `--with-qdbm`, `--with-db`

 </details>

 ## PHP 7.3 (2018)

-Autoconf minimum required version was increased to `2.68`.
+Autoconf minimum required version has been increased to `2.68`.

 <details>
 <summary>Changelog</summary>

 ### PHP 7.3 build system changes

+#### Abstract

+* The `--with-libmbfl` configure option has been removed.

 #### Autotools configure options

-* The `--with-libmbfl=DIR`, `--with-ODBCRouter=DIR`, and `--with-birdstep=DIR`
+* The `--with-ODBCRouter=DIR`, and `--with-birdstep=DIR` configure options have
-  configure options have been removed.
+  been removed.

+#### Windows

+* Added new `--with-verbosity`, `--enable-native-intrinsics` configure options.

 </details>

 ## PHP 7.4 (2019)

-In 2018, support for Freedesktop's `pkg-config` M4 macros was added in the PHP repository to simplify finding system dependencies.
-In 2019, build system was heavily cleaned up and adjusted for Autoconf versions available at the time, including the removal of `aclocal.m4` in favor of the php related M4 macros in `php.m4`.
+In 2018, support for Freedesktop's `pkg-config` M4 macros has been added in the PHP repository to simplify finding system dependencies.
+In 2019, build system has been heavily cleaned up and adjusted for Autoconf versions available at the time, including the removal of `aclocal.m4` in favor of the php related M4 macros in `php.m4`.
 Minimum required Bison version is 3.0.

 <details>
 <summary>Changelog</summary>